Anomaly Detection with Neural Parsers That Never Reject: Discussion and Future Work

 \section{Discussion and Future Work}

-While anomaly detection is a heavily researched problem, most work has focused on detecting anomalies in signals that are not modeled by production rules; for example, when detecting anomalies in the behavior of an aircraft, these signals may consist of real-valued variables and low-level switching events \pcite{das2013mkad}.
+While anomaly detection is a heavily researched problem, most work has focused on detecting anomalies in signals that are not modeled by production rules; for example, when detecting anomalies in the behavior of an aircraft, these signals may consist of real-valued variables and low-level switching events \cite{das2013mkad}.
 Where production rules are an appropriate modeling paradigm, anomaly detection in unknown formats can, in theory, be solved if grammatical inference is solved.
 Given a grammar, we can generate a parser for that grammar, and then apply that parser to a sentence; if the parser fails, then the sentence can be labeled as anomalous.
-However, it can sometimes be more natural to learn a parser, rather than a grammar, as was done in \pcite{cowger2020icarus,woods2021rlgrit}.
+However, it can sometimes be more natural to learn a parser, rather than a grammar, as was done in \cite{cowger2020icarus,woods2021rlgrit}.
 As the resulting parser successfully produces a parse tree for any sentence, it cannot be used directly for anomaly detection.
-A key contribution of this paper is that we have extended this approach to extract a grammar from the parser, and to use this grammar for detecting and localizing anomalies.
+A key contribution of this paper is that we have extended this approach to extract a grammar from the parser, and to use this grammar for detecting and localizing anomalies in unknown formats with data type recurrency or high-entropy regions.

 The approach raises a key theoretical question: can our production rules (based on regular merges, anchored merges, and subgrammar merges), together with precedence constraints, describe any context-free language, or only a subset?
 This question remains the subject of future work; specifically, we must formally analyze the extent to which the use of precedence constraints compensates for the fact that only a single subgrammar token \mintinline[breaklines]{text}|'G'| is used.
 This allows for more effective learning, by decreasing the space of possible actions; however, it also results in a scarcity of nonterminal symbols: in our rule representation, each nonterminal symbol (e.g., \mintinline[breaklines]{text}|'{G'|) is a sequence of terminal symbols (tokens) and/or the subgrammar token \mintinline[breaklines]{text}|'G'|.
 On the other hand, in a standard grammar formulation (e.g., the Chomsky Normal Form of \cite{chomsky1959normalform}), an unlimited number of nonterminal symbols can be used, and this eliminates the need for explicitly defining precedence constraints.
 For example, in \cref{sec:proposed:enhancements} the rules \mintinline[breaklines]{text}|'{G' -> '{' 'a'| and \mintinline[breaklines]{text}|'{G' -> '{G' '{G}'| might be represented as \mintinline[breaklines]{text}|X -> '{' 'a'| and \mintinline[breaklines]{text}|Y -> Y Z|, respectively.
 Then, there would be no concern about the output of the first rule being used as an input to the second rule, since \mintinline[breaklines]{text}|X|, \mintinline[breaklines]{text}|Y| and \mintinline[breaklines]{text}|Z| are distinct symbols.